ribajs/riba/README.md

 ### Pull Requests

 1. Fork the repository and create a topic branch.
-2. Make sure not to commit any changes under `dist/` as they will surely cause conflicts for others later.
-Files under `dist/` are only committed when a new build is released.
-3. Include tests that cover any changes or additions that you've made.
+2. Include tests that cover any changes or additions that you've made.
-4. Push your topic branch to your fork and submit a pull request.
+3. Push your topic branch to your fork and submit a pull request.
 Include details about the changes as well as a reference to related issue(s).